Private Yoga Classes

 We offer tailor-made private classes of up to three people and the instructor for beginners and busy individuals who want more privacy and special, attentive instruction.
 Private Yoga Classes are held in our private studios.

 As taught by Guruji Dr. Asana Andiappan in his yoga school in India, this class is open to yoga practitioners of all levels, particularly those who are interested in improving their postures and developing a discipline of self-practice on their own.
 Each class starts with a series of warm-up sequences and then followed with students’ self-practice.
 Students execute poses at their own pace under the supervision of a teacher, who assists them individually through verbal instructions and by making physical adjustments.
 This enables students to make significant improvements to their poses, and also helps them develop a simple routine based on their flexibility.
 The class close-knit and intimate teacher-student environment is ideal for self-practice.
-For this class, students may arrive any time within the one and a half hour-class.
+For this class, students may choose to leave any time after the 1st hour of the class.
+The classes are themed as below

 Back Care Yoga